magento/architecture/design-documents/graph-ql/coverage/add-items-to-cart-single-mutation.md

 - Customizable options such as text field, file, etc
 - Gift Card (amount)

-### Option implementation
+#### Option implementation

 Product schema should be extended in order to provide option UUID.

-Option UUID is `base64` encoded string, that pack details for each option and in most cases is can be preseneted as `base64("<option-type>/<option-id>/<option-value-id>")` For example, for customizable drop-down option "Color(id = 1), with values Red (id=1, Green=2)" UUID for Color:Red will looks like `"Y3VzdG9tLW9wdGlvbi8xLzE=" => base64("custom-option/1/1")`
+Option UUID is `base64` encoded string, that encodes details for each option and in most cases can be presented as `base64("<option-type>/<option-id>/<option-value-id>")` For example, for customizable drop-down option "Color(id = 1), with values Red(id = 1), Green(id = 2)" UUID for Color:Red will looks like `"Y3VzdG9tLW9wdGlvbi8xLzE=" => base64("custom-option/1/1")`

-Here is a GQL query that shows where need to add new field "uuid: String!" to cover existing cases:
+Here is a GQL query that shows how to add a new field "uuid: String!" to cover existing cases:

 ``` graphql